Where to invest during Covid-19

 With the world moving online, it was clear that the pandemic would be a catalyst for the digitalisation of government services, shopping, education and entertainment (we’re talking about sports here).
 This is our new normal.
 Online shopping was taken to a whole new level, schools are now online, for all ages and financial services have increased their reach and presence by moving banking capabilities almost completely online.

 With the help of the Malaysian National Bank (Bank Negara) and new policies by the Securities Commission of Malaysia, there have been major advancements in the sector of digital finance.

-While online investing is not new, but this new platform service of P2P Investments are now taking centre stage.
-Peer-to-peer financing and investments are when people invest in other people.
+While online investing is not new, but this new platform service of Digital Investments are now taking centre stage.
+SME digital financing and investments are when people invest in other people.
 Effectively by-passing a bank, this is where you or I, dedicate a small sum of our own money to a business.
 Our incentive is to get back our loaned dollars with an interest.

-There are many platforms here in Malaysia that offer this service to SMEs in Malaysia, P2P Investments here deal exclusively from people to SMEs only.
+There are many platforms here in Malaysia that offer this service to SMEs in Malaysia, digital investments here deal exclusively from people to SMEs only.
 It is one of the greater industries that help raise the local economy quickly.
 Here at Funding Societies, our philosophy is to help grow Malaysian SMEs and this 2021 we have an even greater goal to do that.

-We hope you’ve found this article helpful, for more on P2P Investments, check out our Website or, just keep reading our blog.
+We hope you’ve found this article helpful, for more on SME Digital Investments, check out our Website or, just keep reading our blog.
 Cheers!

 Sue-Ann Tan, The Strait Times